-The $315,000 project is partially funded by a $150,000 matching grant from the Chesapeake Bay Gateways Network.
-The garden portion of the project is also being supported through a donation from the local Huntington Garden Club.
+The $315,000 project was partially funded by a $150,000 matching grant from the Chesapeake Bay Gateways Network.
+The garden portion of the project was also being supported through a donation from the local Huntington Garden Club.

 Additional donations provided by:

 Walls, insulation and windows

 US Dept of Energy:

 SIP panels http://www.sips.org/content/index.cfm?pageId=269

 AirKrete® insulation http://www.airkrete.com/faq.php